Dating Page Updates

 To attempt to overcome that limitation it would be necessary to insert a section break after each relevant section and use instead the {Section} field.
 The field construction below would be inserted in each header/footer of the document (or the section header/footers) must be linked to ensure that the field appears in each.

-The above field constructions will, when first entered, will show the Createdate field value as the docvariables will not be present
+The above field construction will, when first entered, show the Createdate field value as the docvariables will not be present.

 When changes are made to the section, running the following macro will save the changes, create the docvariable and update the header to display the following, the date being the date the macro is run.